richm39804/Climber_0/README.md

 == README
+A readme.md file with explanations of:
+The technologies used
+Installation instructions (seed data, etc.)
+Unsolved problems, etc.
 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version - Rails 4.2.3

-* System dependencies
+* System dependencies - see Gemfile

-* Configuration
+* Configuration - ruby on rails - heroku platform

-* Database creation
+* Database creation - admin and user CRUD db

-* Database initialization
+* Database initialization - initialized

-* How to run the test suite
+* How to run the test suite -

 * Services (job queues, cache servers, search engines, etc.)